Use olive Oil instead of Vegetable Oil

 Baking with Aromatic Olive Oils

-Oliviers&Co has created unique Aromatic Olive Oils by specially fusing herbs, spices, & other flavoring agents with the freshly harvested olives during the crushing process.
+Oliviers&Co has created unique Aromatic Olive Oils by especially fusing herbs, spices, & other flavoring agents with freshly harvested olives during the crushing process.

 The higher the pressure used, & the faster it is released, the more quickly the infusion takes place & the more flavor is extracted.

 Most Oliviers&Co producers use a traditional grinding method, the stone mill, to extract the oil from the olives.
-This is done within a 24 hour period in a cold press to reduce oxidation & retain the highest quality in content of the polyphenols, antioxidants, vitamins & most importantly flavor.
+This is done within 24 hours in a cold press to reduce oxidation & retain the highest quality in the content of the polyphenols, antioxidants, vitamins & most importantly flavor.

 Molten chocolate cake with Mandarine Olive Oil